TestCentric/testcentric-gui/.github/ISSUE_TEMPLATE/nunit-compatibility-issue.md

 ---
 name: NUnit Compatibility Issue
-about: Report problems relating to compatibility with the NUnit Engine
+about: For use by the TestCentric / NUnit Engine Compatibility Team
 title: ''
 labels: ''
 assignees: ''